Bhipanshu/Autism-Detection-using-Facial-Features/README.md

 Then the extracted images are passed through each individual models to predict that the particular eyes,nose and lips are Autistic or non-autistic.

-The result are saved in Results folder for both autistic and non-autistic image folder prdictions.
+After running the test_main.py file, the result would be saved in Results folder for both autistic and non-autistic image folder prdictions.

 Each image contains a bounding boxes around their eyes,nose and lips with the predicted outcome over it.
 Results example are as follows.